nuejs/nue/packages/nuejs.org/docs/installation.md

 ```

 ## 2. Install Nue
-Nue comes with a [command line interface](reference/command-line-interface.html) (CLI), which can be reused across multiple websitess.
-You only need to install it once and after that you have a generic `nue` executable available in your console:
+Nue comes with a [command line interface](reference/command-line-interface.html) (CLI), which can be reused across multiple websites.
+You only need to install it once and after that, you have a generic `nue` executable available in your console:

 ``` sh